timeminker/timeminker/README.md

 ![I'm A Software Engineer](https://i.ibb.co/CJPckdX/result.gif)

+I have a keen interest in design, accessibility, and inclusivity, and a focus on JavaScript, Python, Django, and PostgreSQL.
+With years of experience in customer service and team collaboration, I have a commitment to looking at the components and communicating them to make the best product.
+What can we make together?

 <!--
 **timeminker/timeminker** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.